AB9IL/circumventionist-scripts/README.md

 #### algo-controller.sh:
 Requires [Algo VPN](https://github.com/trailofbits/algo) and associated Python3 dependencies.
 Sets up the initial Algo management interface to start, stop, or check dependencies.

+#### dl-vpngate:
+Requires Python3 and Zenity.
+Bulk downloads configs for OpenVPN connections from VPN Gate.
+If VPN Gate is blocked in your country, use another circumvention tool to access the server.
+Once you can reach VPN Gate, this script gets you a truckload of ovpn files, and some of them should work!

 #### freenet-installer.sh:
 Requires Freenet java installer package.
 Presents a menu from which a user will install or decline to install the Freenet peer-to-peer platform for censorship-resistant communication.